RIOT-OS/RIOT/tests/driver_sht2x/README.md

 See RIOT/drivers/sht2x_params.h for the default configuration.

 After initialization, the sensor reads the temperature and humidity values every one second and prints them to STDOUT.
+The chip-heater of the SHTX will be turned on in the beginning, so the temperature shoud rise over time and the humidity should decrease.